chinamike65/hugo-tuolesi/content/book4/book4en.md

 ---

 What The Training for Excellent Individuals talks about is the Dharma door.
 It is a door that can only be encountered after going through hundreds of thousands of kalpas.
-It requires great blessings.
+It requires great merit.

 In the previous life, one must make offerings to the guru's Three Jewels, get close to the guru, and have heard the Mahayana teachings and Dharma.
 Only such people can have the opportunity to meet the Mahayana door.